scboesch/serverless-huggingface-demos/README.md

 want to work with open source models hosted in our own AWS account rather than use models hosted by 3rd parties or models hosted serverlessly by AWS Bedrock.
 Here are a few reasons.
-1. When we host our how models, we don't have to share our data with 3rd parties.
+1. We don't have to share our data with 3rd parties when we host our own models.
-2. Hugging Face hosts hundreds of thousands of models and new models are uploaded every day.
-Being able to deploy the latest models provides a mechanism to leverage the latest advancements.
+2. Hugging Face hosts hundreds of thousands of models, and new models are uploaded every day.
+Deploying the latest models provides a mechanism to leverage the latest advancements.
 3. We have the flexibility to deploy fine-tuned models which are more accurate, faster, or cheaper to run for our proprietary data or unique use cases.

 ## Architecture
-Let's take a closer look at the the resource the CDK is provisioing for this application.
-Our recipie for this deployment can be found in the app.py file.
+Let's take a closer look at the resources the CDK provides for this application.
-At the top of the file we can see the imports for the services that the CDK project will be using to deploy and configure this application.
+Our recipe for this deployment can be found in the app.py file.
+At the top of the file, we can see the imports for the services the CDK project will use to deploy and configure this application.

 ```python
 from aws_cdk import (